ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-1"
       label: "Owner"
     before: |
-      Now it’s time for you, as the code owner, to review the code and make sure it works like you anticipate.
+      **Working on your own repo.** Now it’s time for you, as the code owner, to review the code and make sure it works like you anticipate.

       **In your own GitHub Desktop application,** while on the `master` branch, pull it.